splunk/public-o11y-docs/apm/apm-data-links/data-links-landing.rst

 .. _apm-data-links:

 *****************************************************************
-Use Data Links to connect APM properties to relevant resources
+Use data links to connect APM properties to relevant resources
 *****************************************************************

 .. meta::